hamza-haleem/SQL-Data-Jobs-Market-Insights/README.md

 This dataset provides structured information such as:
 - Job titles and locations
 - Salaries (annual/hourly)
-- Work from home and health insurance flags
 - Required skills for each job
 - Company information